joakimk/minimapper/README.md

 ### Apps

-* About 4 people at [Barsoom](http://barsoom.se/) are currently working full time on building a rails app that uses minimapper.
-We'll be extending minimapper as we go.
-* The deploy status app that minimapper was extracted from: [https://github.com/joakimk/deployer](https://github.com/joakimk/deployer)
+* [Barsoom](http://barsoom.se/) has built an app which at the time of writing has 16 tables mapped with minimapper.
+Most additions to minimapper comes from this app.

 ## Contributing